Bookervsky/EV-Charging-Adoption-Prediction/README.md

 The dataset integrates EV registration records, fuel price data from the U.S. Energy Information Administration (EIA), and vehicle market dynamics (vehicle population and sales) from California energy agencies.

-Socioeconomic indicators, such as median family income, educational attainment, and housing values, were sourced from the
+Socioeconomic indicators, such as median family income, educational attainment, and housing values distribution, were sourced from the
 American Community Survey (ACS).
 Due to data availability, 5-year estimates were used to represent single-year data (e.g., 2016–2020 estimates represent the year 2020).